richstep/studentkit/Indoor-m1/1b_Assemble_your_FarmBeats_Student_Kit_Hardware.md

 The FarmBeats Student Kit has been sent in parts and needs to be assembled before you can connect it to the internet or install the sensor software.

 Preparation
 -----------

 -   Gather the Raspberry Pi, sensors, sensor cable connecters, the Grove Base Hat and small bag of screws from the kit.

--   You will also need a small screwdriver that fits the screws.
+-   Optionally, you will need a small screwdriver that fits the screws.

 ![](media/07827c500685cce92f3e729cbab28c91.png)